Hawes & Curtis: Notable customers

 Notable customers have included Cary Grant, the Duke of Windsor, Earl Mountbatten Frank Sinatra, and Fred Astaire.

 Today

 The company celebrated its 100th anniversary in October 2013.
 It currently operates 29 stores in the United Kingdom, with the main store on Jermyn Street.
 Hawes & Curtis also has a store in Cologne, Germany, and the UAE.
 The company operates a British, German and Australian website.

-In common with many competitor brands, manufacturing is now offshore.